Ob1thecoder/VirtualScrollmanagementSystem/README.md

 Scrolls and to view/download others' Scrolls.

-This project is for a free-style assignment for learning purposes which requires to have Java for backend implementations
+This a free-style project is for learning purposes which requires to have Java for backend implementations

 Implement a REST Api using Springboot to deal with data manipulations and Django framework to extract data and deal with Human Computer Interface.